 6.1 Roles and Responsibilities

 Environmental and Sustainability Performance is the responsibility of all members of the MTS team.
-Figure 5 below shows the organisational structure of the key environmental and sustainability management roles and responsibilities for the Operational and Maintenance Phase of the Project.
+Figure 4 below shows the organisational structure of the key environmental and sustainability management roles and responsibilities.

-Figure 5: MTS Organisational Chart
+Figure 4 - MTS Organisational Chart